anagramik/anagramik/README.md

 ### Hi there 👋

+My best man is https://github.com/Mihailo23/ he is a dedicated family man and when it comes to work he is an extremely versatile engineer with his primary expersite in JavaScript (he has been there since day 1!).
+During the time of first and the second decade of 2000s he has been related to some of the best startups outhere!
+Some of the names that had the pleasure of working or negotiating with such an individual are "Presta", Booking", "Yamba", "Helbiz", "Upwork" and many others.

+Jesi sila Kume majke mi :D

 <!--
 **anagramik/anagramik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.